 Clearly, Algorithm 7.6 never rejects a T-minor free graph.
-Its query complexity is exponential in D, and its time complexity is polynomial in its query complexity (by [RS95]).
-The correctness of the algorithm thus follows from the next lemma.
+Its query complexity is exponential in D, and its time complexity is polynomial in its query complexity (for constant k, by Corollary 1.2 of [KKR12]).
+The correctness of the algorithm thus follows from the next theorem.

-Lemma 7.7 If G is $\epsilon$ -far from being a T-minor free graph, then Algorithm 7.6 rejects with probability at least 2/3.
+Theorem 7.7 If G is $\epsilon$ -far from being a T-minor free graph, then Algorithm 7.6 rejects with probability at least 2/3.